 40 islands and islets of granite formation form the heart of the archipelago (Mahé, Praslin, La Digue) and lie on the Seychelles plateau of a diameter of 60 nautical miles (111 km) in the middle of the Indian Ocean.

-Being granitic, the rock formations eroded by time, form remarkable landscapes on earth as well as under water.
+Being granitic, the rock formations eroded over time, create unique landscapes on earth as well as under water.

-Diving and snorkeling spots offer a wide range of immersions: caves, canyons, tunnels, granite towers, pinacles, mazzes, and coral gardens, as well as 5 wrecks between 8 and 42 metre.
+Our diving and snorkeling spots offer beautiful underwater topographies – caves, canyons, tunnels, granite towers, pinacles, mazzes, and coral gardens.
+There are also 5 wrecks ranging from 8 to 42 metres.

-Even if nothing is guaranteed, it is common to cross under water sharks (white tip, black tip, grey tip, nurse, guitar), rays (sting, eagle), turtles (nested, green) without forgetting a wide variety of tropical species: groupers, napoleons, humpback parrots fishes, moray eels, tuna, jacks, bonito, snapper, mackerel, octopus, stone and scorpion fishes, emperors, angels, butterflies, nudibranches, etc.
+Each dive is different but it is common to spot whale sharks, sharks (white tip, black tip, grey tip, nurse, guitar), rays (sting, eagle), turtles (nested, green).
+You will also receive a warm welcome from our regulars – a wide variety of tropical species: groupers, napoleons, humpback parrots fishes, moray eels, tuna, jacks, bonito, snapper, mackerel, octopus, stone and scorpion fishes, emperors, angels, butterflies, nudibranches, etc.

-Far Away from the busy places, you will dive alone on remote spots out off the beaten tracks, before returning to spend the evening sheltered from a paradise cove.
+Away from crowd you will dive alone on remote spots out of the beaten tracks, before spending …

 Nearly 70 remote islands, located to the south of the Seychelles Plateau and made up of banks and coral islands, are divided into five different groups: